Rockford Workers' Compensation Lawyer

-At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys represent individuals harmed in the job, ensuring they receive maximum Worker's Comp. benefits and other financial compensation they deserve.
+At Rosenfeld Injury Lawyers, LLC, our northern Illinois personal injury attorneys represent harmed workers, ensuring they receive the maximum workers' comp. benefits and other financial compensation they rightfully deserve.

-The loss of a loved one can drastically impact those left behind and need to adjust in life without companionship and resources provided by the deceased.
+The loss of a loved one can drastically impact those left behind who need to adjust to life without companionship and resources provided by the deceased.

-The Rockford wrongful death attorneys of Rosenfeld Injury Lawyers LLC would help your family recover fair compensation for those losses family if your loved one died due to someone else's actions.
+The Rockford wrongful death attorneys of Rosenfeld Injury Lawyers, LLC will help your family recover fair compensation for those losses family if your loved one died due to someone else's actions.
 In addition, our legal team will resolve any disputes regarding distributing benefits among the family members left behind.

-Receiving compensation will allow you to finally move forward with your life without wondering how you will make ends meet without your loved one's financial contributions.
+Receiving compensation will allow you to finally move forward without wondering how you will make ends meet without your loved one's financial contributions.

 Workplace Accidents Among Top Causes of Death in the United States

-According to the National Safety Council, Americans under the age of forty-two are more likely to die from an accident than any other cause of death.
-However, of all age groups, accidents are still among the top five causes of death.
+According to the National Safety Council, Americans under forty-two are more likely to die from an accident than any other cause.
+However, accidents are still among the top five causes of death for all age groups.

 When irresponsible behavior contributes to an accident, it is reasonable to expect the responsible person or company to be held accountable.
 Some accidents that may result from negligence include medical malpractice, car accidents, drowning, fires, prescription errors, choking, and poisoning.

-The key benefit of workers' compensation is that employees are not required to prove that another party was at fault for their workplace injury, making it easier to receive the help you need.
+The key benefit of workers' compensation is that employees are not required to prove that another party was at fault for their work-related injury, making it easier to receive the help they need.

-However, workers' compensation is limited in what it provides the injured employee.
-In most cases, compensation is calculated based on how much an employee would receive based on their average weekly wage before the accident.
-In some cases, if a worker's injuries are severe enough or there are lasting effects from the injury, they may be entitled to additional benefits.
+However, workers' compensation is limited in what it provides injured workers.
+Often, compensation is calculated based on how much an employee would receive based on their average weekly wage before the accident.

 Why You May Be Eligible for Financial Compensation

-If your injuries keep you from earning an income, you may be entitled to weekly benefits.
-The amount of money your family can receive each week will depend on how much your loved one was making, including any bonuses, commissions, or other forms of compensation.
+If your work injuries keep you from earning an income, you may be entitled to weekly benefits.
+The amount of money your family can receive each week will depend on how much your loved one is making, including any bonuses, commissions, or other forms of compensation.

 Your family may also be able to recover from the following expenses: